For the beginners and seasoned experts alike.

 Distributing, or syndicating (if you want to be fancy), on platforms other than your blog will drive more traffic to your content.
-Catch your audience on platforms they already frequent (like Facebook, Twitter, Google Plus).
+Catch and engage your audience on platforms they already frequent (like Facebook, Twitter, Google Plus).
 If they like what they see, they will naturally be compelled to check out your website.

 4. Promote Your Content